MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-replication-management-pack-service-sid.md

 ---
 ms.assetid: 71e5a3ff-147f-46d9-a195-4af43951d85e
 title: Service SID in Management Pack for SQL Server Replication
-description: This article explains how to configure monitoring with service SID
+description: This article explains how to configure monitoring with service SID in Management Pack for SQL Server Replication
 author: Anastas1ya
 ms.author: v-asimanovic
 manager: evansma